-A few thousand years ago, Aristotle called humans “social animals”.
-This observation still stands — especially in today’s workplace.
+A few thousand years ago, Aristotle called humans “social animals.”
+This observation still stands — especially in today’s workplace where social learning is applied without even trying.
+But then, something unexpected happened.

 When remote working became the norm for so many companies due to the pandemic, new challenges arose with it.
 How do you keep your employees engaged and motivated?
 How do you maintain your company culture?